HQL supports the use of ANSI SQL

 It can also be useful to specify this in the

-row value constructor syntax can be beneficial is when using subqueries needing to compare against multiple values:
+row value constructor syntax can also be beneficial when using subqueries that need to compare against multiple values:

 from Cat as cat